DiCindio Law LLC | August 29, 2016 | Aggravated Assault

 It is important in these cases, as in any other that evidence be preserved quickly, interviews of any witnesses be conducted in a timely manner, and experts be consulted and hired when appropriate.

-If you or a loved one is facing prosecution for an allegedly violation of the Aggravated Assault by Vehicle while DUI statute, contact Mike DiCindio directly to discuss your case and begin planning your defense.
+If you or a loved one is facing prosecution for an alleged violation of the Aggravated Assault by Vehicle while DUI statute, contact Mike DiCindio directly to discuss your case and begin planning your defense.

 Title 75 § 3735.1.
 Aggravated assault by vehicle while driving under the influence (Pennsylvania)